-What I like most about this remake is that the author did not even try to boast the original graphics as you may be able to tell from the screenshot.
-Even though I didn't check back on my C=64, I am pretty sure that he used the original graphics from the old classic.
-So be prepared to have your memories striking back as soon as you start the game.
-The only drawback is the missing sound but gameplay compensates for that easily.
-It's still as stupid and wonderful as it used to be: basically blast the baddies in Cannon Fodder style (long before Sensible Software came to be) and rescue the hostages.
-Be careful: time flies while you try to survive 8 scenes (levels) with 4 screens each.
+What I like most about this remake is that the author did not even try to enhance the original graphics as you may be able to tell from the screenshot.
+I am pretty sure that he used the original graphics from the old classic.
+So be prepared for a trip down memory lane.
+The only drawback is the missing sound, but the gameplay compensates for that easily.
+It's still as stupid and wonderful as it used to be: blast the baddies in Cannon Fodder -style (long before Sensible Software came to be) and rescue the hostages.
+Be careful: time flies while you try to survive eight scenes with four screens each.

-The game was done in Borland Pascal, and even though a patched version is up on this site for download you may experience speed problems with PC which run significantly faster than ~PII 233 Mhz - so make sure to have a slowdown utility at hand.
+The game was done in Borland Pascal, and you may experience speed problems on a PC that runs significantly faster than a PII 233 Mhz so make sure to have a slowdown utility at hand.
 The good news is that it will most likely run from within Windows.

 All in all: three cheers to the author and two thumbs up.